Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Optimization Framework for Perfect CSIT

-where $R_{{\mathrm{s}},k}^{\rm{th}}$ is the secrecy rate threshold of each private stream, respectively. ${\mathbf{c}} = [C_1,...,C_K]$ is the common rate allocation vector specifying the rate of the common stream allocated to all users.
+where $R_{{\mathrm{s}},k}^{\rm{th}}$ is the secrecy rate threshold of each private stream. ${\mathbf{c}} = [C_1,...,C_K]$ is the common rate allocation vector specifying the common rate allocated to each user.
 Constraint \eqref{P0.b} is the secrecy rate constraint of each user.
-Constraint \eqref{P0.c} ensures that each user is able to decode the common stream successfully.
+Constraint \eqref{P0.c} ensures each user decodes the common stream successfully.
 Constraint \eqref{P0.e} is the transmit power constraint.
-As we can see, problem $\rm{P1.1}$ is intractable due to the non-convexity of the objective function \eqref{P0.a} and the constraints \eqref{P0.b}, \eqref{P0.c}.
-To solve this problem, the SCA-based algorithm will be explained explicitly in the following.
+Problem \eqref{P1.1} is intractable due to the non-convexity of the objective function and the constraints \eqref{P0.b}, \eqref{P0.c}.
+To address this, the adopted SCA-based algorithm will be explained explicitly in the following.